-- Economy The economy for the State is improving and with that an increase in revenues.
+- Economy Prior to the Coronavirus pandemic, the economy for the State was improving and with that an increase in revenues.
 This improvement has led to an increase in State funding for K-12 education by completely eliminating austerity cuts in 2018.
 With the election of a new Governor, we are hopeful and confident he will have a favorable plan for education funding.
 Despite challenges, the Banks County School District is strong financially, and we remain optimistic about the ability of the School District to maximize all of the financial resources to provide a quality education to our students. - Capital Improvements The School District plans capital improvements as future capital needs arise due to increased student population and facility repair and maintenance needs.
 Specific capital expenditure plans are formalized in conjunction with individual general obligation bond issues and anticipated annual receipts of capital outlay funds from the State of Georgia Department of Education.
 In 2007 the School District completed construction of a new elementary school, a new transportation facility, and an addition to the high school cafeteria.
 The School District has also constructed nine new classrooms, an administrative suite, expanded the kitchen at the primary school and expanded the athletic complex at the high school.
 In 2014 the School District completed construction of 20 additional classrooms at the high school.
 In 2015 the School District added two lanes and resurfaced the high school track.
 All heating and air conditioning units were replaced at the high school.
 In 2016 the School District purchased a new building to be used as a training facility/board office.
 In 2017 the School District built an indoor hitting facility.
-In 2018 the School District expanded the septic system at the Primary School, purchased two buses, an agriculture truck and technology equipment.
+In 2018 the School District expanded the septic system at the primary school, purchased two buses, an agriculture truck and technology equipment.
+In 2019 the School District built an all-purpose building, five tennis courts and purchased two new buses.
 The School District regularly monitors anticipated capital outlay needs.